SECTION No1 Wet Vans Jesus

-A long time ago I woke up in a strange bed in a strange room with a yellow legal pad resting on my chest.
+A long time a go I woke up in a strange bed with a yellow legal pad resting on my chest.
 In elementary school-perfect lettering and overly-enunciated terms, as though the note was intended for a lost child or a someone with a learning disability, which in a sense (it turns out) it was, my immediate situation was broken down into a list of ten things I needed to know:

 - You are in Gresham, Oregon at the Legacy Mount Hood Medical Center.